- Our Firm

 If a party other than your employer caused the accident, however, you can accept a workers’ compensation settlement, then proceed to file a negligence-based lawsuit against the at-fault party, such as a product manufacturer or property owner.
 Your family could be eligible for recovery through both systems in this scenario.
 Our work injury lawyers know how to maximize financial recovery for a family using a thorough investigation of events leading up to the incident.
 We will explore every potential outlet for recovery on your behalf.

-The California workers’ compensation program offers benefits to cover 100% of an injured worker’s related medical bills and two-thirds of lost weekly wages, up to a state-mandated maximum.
-Other benefits available through workers’ comp are disability and death benefits.
-Disability benefits can cover the economic costs of a temporary, permanent, total or partial disability after a work-related accident.
-Death benefits can cover the costs of a family’s expenses after the loss of a loved one, including funeral and burial.
+The California workers’ compensation program offers benefits to cover 100% of an injured worker’s related medical expenses and two-thirds of lost weekly wages, up to a state-mandated maximum.
+Other benefits available through workers’ compensation include disability and death benefits.
+Disability benefits can cover the economic costs of a temporary, permanent, total, or partial disability after a work-related accident.
+Death benefits can cover the costs of a family’s expenses after the loss of a loved one, including funeral and burial expenses.